Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Conclusion

 \section{Conclusion}

-In conclusion, we have thoroughly investigated the dynamics of the celebrated QKR model and found the striking recurring cusp caustics in the near-resonant regime.
-Within the path integral framework and with the help of the Gelfand-Yaglom method, we have obtained the analytical expression for the recurring cusp period and the position of the caustic patterns.
-We have also established the scaling law of the amplitude at the first cusp point through catastrophe theory.
-The effects of chaos and nonlinearity are discussed.
+In conclusion, we have thoroughly investigated the dynamics of the celebrated QKR model and revealed the striking recurring cusp caustics in the near-resonant regime.
+Within a path integral framework and with the aid of the Gelfand-Yaglom method, we have obtained the analytical expression for the recurring cusp period and the position of the caustic patterns.
+Furthermore, we have established a scaling law of the amplitude at the first cusp point through catastrophe theory.
+The influence of chaos on these phenomena has also been discussed.

-The QKR model is a fundamental model that has been experimentally realized in various systems, such as optical systems \cite{Prange1989, Fischer2000, Long2015}, ultra-cold atoms \cite{Moore1995, Chabe2008, Lemarie2009} and femtosecond laser-controlled molecular polarization \cite{Karle2024}.
-Our findings might have implications in quantum control, quantum simulation and will stimulate the related experiments.
+The QKR model is a fundamental model that has been experimentally realized in various systems, such as optical systems~\cite{Rosen2000, Fischer2000, Zhang2015}, ultracold atoms~\cite{Moore1995, Chabe2008, Lemarie2009} and femtosecond laser-controlled molecular polarization~\cite{Johannes2015, Bitter2016}.
+Our findings could have implications for quantum control and simulation, and are expected to stimulate further experimental studies.